A verifiably secure and proportional committee election rule: A new election rule

-\begin{proof} Apply Lemma~\ref{lem:N_a} with $a=1/2$.
-In what follows we refer to the properties stated in that lemma.
+\begin{proof} We apply Lemma~\ref{lem:N_a} with $a=1/2$, and we refer to the four properties stated in that lemma.
 We have that

-Therefore, by an averaging argument, there must be a candidate $c'\in A^*\setminus A$ with $prescore(c',t^*/4)\geq t^*/4$, which implies that $score(c')\geq t^*/4$, by definition of score.
-The $4$-approximation guarantee for Algorithm $\balanced$ easily follows by induction on the $k$ iterations, using Lemma~\ref{lem:insert} and the fact that rebalancing a partial solution never decreases its least member support. \end{proof}
+where the five inequalities hold respectively by property 1 (which implies $N(a)\subseteq \cup_{c'\in A^*\setminus A} N_{c'}$), by definition of slack (equation~\ref{eq:slack}), by property 2, by feasibility (inequality~\ref{eq:feasible}), and by property 3.
+Therefore, by an averaging argument, there must be a candidate $c'\in A^*\setminus A$ with $\prescore(c',t^*/4)\geq t^*/4$, which in turn implies that $\score(c')\geq t^*/4$ by definition of score.
+The $4$-approximation guarantee for Algorithm $\phragmms$ easily follows by induction on the $k$ iterations, using Lemma~\ref{lem:insert} and the fact that rebalancing a partial solution never decreases its least member support. \end{proof}

-To get a better approximation guarantee for Algorithm $\balanced$ and finish the proof of Theorem~\ref{thm:315}, we apply Lemma~\ref{lem:N_a} with a different parameter $a$.
-For this, we will use the following result whose proof is delayed to Apppendix~\ref{s:proofs}.
+To get a better approximation guarantee for the $\phragmms$ rule and finish the proof of Theorem~\ref{thm:315}, we apply Lemma~\ref{lem:N_a} with a more carefully selected parameter $a$, and use the following technical result whose proof is delayed to Appendix~\ref{s:proofs}.

 \begin{lemma} Consider a strictly increasing and differentiable function $f:\mathbb{R}\rightarrow \mathbb{R}$, with a unique root $\chi$.
 For a finite sum $\sum_{i\in I} \alpha_i f(x_i)$ where $\alpha_i\in\mathbb{R}$ and $ x_i\geq \chi$ for each $i\in I$, we have that